 You can invite other people to help you trim your tree, of course, but don’t let your cat in the room while you do.

 You might also want to leave the tree up for a day or two before you add any decorations.
 This will allow your cat some time to safely investigate the tree before it’s adorned with cat toys, er, ornaments.
+Once they’ve decided the tree is a new but boring thing, they may not revisit it later when the ornaments are hung with care.

 Offer Alternative Toys